 Deployment

-Smart contracts by-design once deployed cannot be changed or amended, which is why so much extensive emphasis has been placed on the earlier stages.
-In the deployment stage, the contract is installed on a PDL, and it particularly involves the stakeholders such as a mobile operator and a tractor vendor, who agreed on a contract of network services.
+Smart contracts by-design once deployed cannot be changed or amended, extensive emphasis has been placed on the earlier stages.
+In the deployment stage, the contract is installed on a PDL, and it particularly involves the stakeholders such as a mobile operator and a tractor vendor, who agreed on a contract for network services.
 This stage should not particularly involve the developers as the deployment can be straight forward if the earlier steps are carried out perfectly.

 Execution

 Deployed contracts can be theoretically executed unlimited times(depends upon the under-lying ledger architecture).
-The execution of a smart contract can be parameterized and non-parameterized depends on the design model and can be performed by any authorized party through an API.Termination
+The execution of a smart contract can be parameterized and non-parameterized depends on the design model and can be performed by any authorized party through an API.

+TBD – comments from Ericsson -

+Upgrading

+If the smart contract can be upgraded, either via the ledger’s native support (such as in Hyperledger Fabric, using versioned chaincode), or via development techniques (proxy contract), the process of upgrades needs to be managed.
+This may require communication with the users of the smart contract as with any software release management process.
+If the smart contract is governed by a group, they must coordinate the upgrade using the appropriate technical means.

+Termination

-smart contracts must be terminated exclusively as they may contain critical conditions such as payouts.
+A Smart contracts must be terminated exclusively or they should be self-destructable after certain time as they may contain critical conditions such as payouts.
 In this case, if a dormant contract exists in a ledger can be exploited by the adversary.
 The termination of the contract can be done by the contract itself(i.e. destroys itself) or through an API handled exclusively by the stakeholders through the digital-signature mechanism, to ensure security.
-The termination can also be performed by other contracts but is not recommended because it can open back-doors for adversaries.
+The termination should exclusively be performed by the owner of the contract, and it is possible that instantiation of one contract terminates the older one.

 Architectural requirements for Smart Contracts